-After this first chapter, the book can be divided into three parts: language, libraries, and web development.
-First, the grammar and vocabulary of the C# language; second, the types available in the .NET libraries for building app features; and third, the fundamentals of cross-platform websites, services, and browser apps that you can build using C# and .NET.
+After this first chapter, the book will be divided into three parts: language, libraries, and web development.

+First, we will cover the grammar and vocabulary of the C# language; second, we will cover the types available in the .NET libraries for building app features; and third, we will cover the fundamentals of cross-platform websites, services, and browser apps that you can build using C# and .NET.

-Most people learn complex topics best by imitation and repetition rather than reading a detailed explanation of the theory; therefore, I will not overload you with detailed explanations of every step throughout this book.
+Most people learn complex topics best by imitation and repetition, rather than reading a detailed explanation of the theory; therefore, I will not overload you with detailed explanations of every step throughout this book.
 The idea is to get you to write some code and see it run.